m-ocana/react_walletApp/README.md

 # Wallet App built in React with Redux
 Minimal wallet app built in React Redux to simulate transactions.
+[STILL IN PROGRESS]

 ## Installation